energywebfoundation/secretstore-js/README.md

 **ACHTUNG**: make sure to start the local secret store cluster first.

-Your Secret Store enabled Parity client binary has to be placed in the root folder of the project with the name `parity`.
+Your Secret Store enabled Parity/OpenEthereum client binary has to be placed in the root folder of the project with the name `parity`.
 It is shown in the [official tutorial](https://openethereum.github.io/wiki/Secret-Store-Tutorial-1.html#1-enable-the-secret-store-feature-of-parity) how to compile with Secret Store enabled.
 Use latest master branch preferably.

 Then: